NavyaG-lab/Tech-writer/how-tos/itaipu/tekton/README.md

 The thread dump file can then be inspected on the local machine to analyse the JVM situation.

-## situation need more information
+## I have read the deep dive and still need more information

 If you still have questions or need additional information, please reach out to #data-help and you will have the appropriate support provided.